 EVERYONE is giving away Amazon gift cards, so don't do that.
 Think about what your potential client or customer would find valuable and then make that your prize.
 This way, you're ensuring that only those that find the prize of value will join your list.

 Get your prize right and make sure you implement a good autoresponder series to engage those that sign up.
 At the end of this series, give them the option to move to your regular newsletter list or to unsubscribe.
-I know that sounds scary, but it will keep your email service provide fees low and your open rates high.
+I know that sounds scary, but it will keep your email service provider fees low and your open rates high.

 #7: Implement Sumo